Security cooperation, China to dominate Biden's talks with Japan's Kishida | Politics

 U.S. national security adviser Jake Sullivan and his Japanese counterpart Akiba Takeo set the agenda on Thursday when they spoke about their respective approaches to North Korea, China and economic issues in the Indo-Pacific, the White House said.
 "Sullivan underscored concern about the possibility of further Russian aggression in Ukraine, and the two concurred on the importance of solidarity in signaling to Moscow the strong, united response that would result from any attack," a White House statement said.

-Daniel Russel, the top U.S. diplomat for Asia under former President Barack Obama and now with Asia Society Policy Institute, said the two-plus-two meeting showed Washington and Tokyo were on the same wavelength.
-"We should expect their discussion to focus on practical measures to deter and defend against destabilising behavior, whether from North Korea or in hot spots like the Taiwan Strait and the South and East China Seas," he said.
+Daniel Russel, the top U.S. diplomat for Asia under former President Barack Obama and now with Asia Society Policy Institute, a think tank, said the two-plus-two meeting showed Washington and Tokyo were on the same wavelength.
+"We should expect their discussion to focus on practical measures to deter and defend against destabilizing behavior, whether from North Korea or in hot spots like the Taiwan Strait and the South and East China Seas," he said.

 China has stepped up military and diplomatic pressure to assert its sovereignty over Taiwan, which it claims as its own.
 Messaging on China becomes all the more important as Biden and Kishida both face elections this year, for Japan's upper house of parliament in July and U.S. midterm congressional elections in November.

-Japan will be looking at not just strategy but also its defence programmes, including procurement, its Washington ambassador, Koji Tomita, told the Brookings Institution on Tuesday.
+Japan will be looking at not just strategy but also its defense programs, including procurement, its Washington ambassador, Koji Tomita, told the Brookings Institution think tank on Tuesday.
 "The new review will have a much sharper focus on what's happening in the Asia-Pacific region.
 And I think the picture we are having in this region is increasingly troubling."

-Japan will beef up its defences of islands near Taiwan, Kishida said this week, following a promise in October to revise security strategy so as to consider "all options, including possession of so-called enemy-strike capabilities."
-(Writing by Elaine Lies and David Brunnstrom; additional reporting by Steve Holland In Washington; Editing by David Dolan, Clarence Fernandez and Howard Goller)
+Japan will beef up its defenses of islands near Taiwan, Kishida said this week, following a promise in October to revise security strategy so as to consider "all options, including possession of so-called enemy-strike capabilities."
+(Writing by Elaine Lies and David Brunnstrom; additional reporting by Steve Holland and Trevor Hunnicutt in Washington; Editing by David Dolan, Clarence Fernandez and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)